 Please note that all module details are subject to change.

-Your studies will be supported by generic training modules in the University´s Graduate School.
+Your studies will be supported by generic training modules in the University’s Graduate School.

-You will take 4 taught modules - each assessed by a 5,000 word essay - and write a dissertation of 15,000 words on a research topic which you will negotiate with your supervisor.
+You will take four taught modules - each assessed by a 5,000 word essay - and write a dissertation of 15,000 words on a research topic which you will negotiate with your supervisor.

 The taught modules comprise one core module and one directed study module per semester.